arunraja-hub/Metatstatic_AI/README.md

 ![Team Logo](./NARWH_AI.png)

-COMPANY NAME is a company founded in the THEME industry.
-COMPANY NAME aims to VISION STATEMENT.
+NARWHALS is a company founded in the Healthcare industry.
+NARWHALS aims to VISION STATEMENT.

 Table of Contents
 ---